Healthdirect Free Australian health advice you can count on.

 What is the combined oral contraceptive pill?

-The combined oral contraceptive pill (OCP), often just called 'the pill', prevents pregnancy.
-It can also help make periods lighter, less painful and more regular.
-Some doctors refer to it as the OCP.
+The combined oral contraceptive pill is a type of contraception (birth control).
+It is often just called 'the pill'.
+Some doctors refer to it as the ‘OCP’.

-The pill is a form of contraception that you take as a tablet.
-It combines 2 hormones — oestrogen and progestogen.
+You take the pill as a daily tablet.
+It contains 2 hormones — oestrogen and progestogen.

 Types of combined oral contraceptive pills